Topological superconductivity mediated by magnons of helical magnetic states: Conclusion

 \section{Conclusion}

 We have studied the interface of a normal metal and a magnetic insulator with a coplanar, noncolinear helical ground state.
-Two models of the Dzaloshinskii-Moriya interaction were applied.
+Two models of the Dzyaloshinskii-Moriya interaction were applied and compared in terms of symmetry.
 We considered superconductivity induced in the normal metal due to an effective electron-electron interaction mediated by spin fluctuations in the magnetic state.
-With DMI active on all nearest neighbor links, topological superconductivity is induced in the normal metal.
-In a certain range of chemical potentials, Umklapp scattering causes an enhancement of the critical temperature of superconductivity.
+With DMI active on all nearest-neighbor links, topological superconductivity is induced in the normal metal.
+Compared to previous study involving skyrmions, we find that noncoplanar spins in the magnetic ground state are not essential for the magnons to induce topological superconductivity.
+In a certain range of chemical potentials, Umklapp scattering causes an enhancement of the critical temperature of superconductivity in the case of helical magnetic states.